 During this time, Glover had several long relationships with men without his parents knowing.
 He told his friends about his sexuality, but kept it a secret for his family back in Alabama.
 Whenever Brett moved in with a man, he would always tell his family that it was “just a roommate.”

-‘’My family needs to grow spiritually before I feel comfortable telling them more of my story.
-They need to be in a place there it wouldn’t be such a big deal for them,’’ he said.
+Not until a serious breakup with his last boyfriend did he come forward to his mom about his sexuality.
+The rest of the family have not heard all of Brett’s story yet.
+“My family needs to grow spiritually before I feel comfortable telling them.
+They need to be in a place where it wouldn’t be such a big deal for them,” Glover said.

-‘’If God is making the plan, everything is going to work out so much better.
-I’m waiting for him to introduce us,’’ he said.
+“If God is making the plan for me, everything is going to work out so much better.
+I’m waiting for him to introduce us,” Glover said.